Soimn/Otus/design.md

   P: What could the language provide to handle name collisions?
   ?: Namespacing imports and file vs. export scope
-  S: Import statements which are able to selectively import declarations and namespace them
+  #: Import statements which are able to selectively import declarations and namespace them
+  S: Imports that namespace and file vs export scope

   P: How should attributes to procedures, structs and other constructs be marked up?
   ?: By compiler directives before the declaration